eXpandFramework/Reactive.XAF/src/Modules/ViewEditMode/Readme.md

 ## Details
-The module extends the `IModelDetailView` interface with the `IModelDetailViewViewEditMode`.
+This is a platform agnostic module extends the `IModelDetailView` interface with the `IModelDetailViewViewEditMode`.

 <twitter>
 ![image](https://user-images.githubusercontent.com/159464/55380067-b7f6c880-5527-11e9-96a1-053fd44095e7.png)